-Judge Gorsuch was confirmed by the Republican-controlled Senate (in a 54 to 45 vote) on April 7th and was sworn in as the Supreme Court’s 113th justice on April 10, 2017.
+April 7, 2017: Judge Gorsuch was confirmed by the Republican-controlled Senate (in a 54 to 45 vote).

 March 20, 2017: President Trump began appointing judges to lower federal courts by appointing Judge Amul Thapar to the 6th Circuit Court of Appeals.
 It has been said that “Trump had put Thapar on his short list for a nomination to the U.S. Supreme Court, but chose Judge Neil Gorsuch instead (Lexington Herald-Leader 3/20/17).”
 It has also been reported that President Trump “could soon find himself responsible for appointing a greater share of federal court judges than any first-term president in 40 years (The New York Times, 2/14/17).”

-Note: This will counter-balance the damage done by President Obama who appointed over 600 federal justices during his presidency (including two Supreme Court Justices).
+Note: This will counter-balance the damage done by pro-abortion President Obama who appointed over 600 federal justices during his presidency (including two Supreme Court justices).